A Guide to the Procedure at the USCIS Los Angeles

 Helpful Tips About Attending Your USCIS Field Office Appointment in Los Angeles

-The tips listed below can help you prepare for your USCIS field office appointment and make the experience easier.
+The tips below can help you prepare for your USCIS field office appointment and make the experience more accessible.

-- You need to follow the USCIS COVID-19 guidelines.
-In areas where COVID levels are high, visitors to USCIS field offices are required to wear face masks and practice physical distancing.
+• You need to follow the USCIS COVID-19 guidelines.
+In areas with high COVID levels, visitors to USCIS field offices must wear face masks and practice physical distancing.
 Thankfully the COVID community levels for Los Angeles County as of March 2023 are low.
-This means wearing a mask at the LA field office is optional for now.
+This means wearing a mask at the LA field office is optional.
 If your appointment date is imminent, try to stay updated with the COVID situation in your area so you don’t break the rules.

-- You cannot visit the USCIS or other federal buildings with weapons or firearms even if you have a permit for them.
+• You cannot visit the USCIS or other federal buildings with weapons or firearms, even with a permit.
 If you routinely carry such items, please remove them from your handbag or pocket before your visit.
 You risk possible jail time under federal law if you proceed otherwise.

-- Recordings of any kind are also prohibited at USCIS local offices during appointments.
-It is only possible to record your naturalization ceremony after obtaining a specific permission.
+• Recordings of any kind are also prohibited at USCIS local offices during appointments.
+It is only possible to record your naturalization ceremony after obtaining specific permission.

 Having Trouble With the Los Angeles USCIS Office?
 The Law Offices of Christopher Chaney Can Help